david-fong/capswalk/README.md

 The inspiration to add different languages came from taking a beginners' class in Japanese where I learned its two basic alphabets.
 I really enjoyed that class- not just for interest in the content, but also because the professor was a kind person and a good teacher.
 Because of that positive learning experience, helping people practice language learning became a significant motivator for my continued work on this game.

-I drove the game design by the question _"How do I make it fun for a single player to keep moving around?"_.
+I designed the game asking the question _"How can I make it fun for a single player to keep moving around?"_.
 For the main objective, I randomly spawned apples to collect for score points.
 To add a sense of ramping pressure, an enemy chaser, for a sense of competition, an enemy apple collector, and for extra challenge / reward, an enemy that would run away and push back the difficulty ramp whenever caught.

 ### 🕸 Version #2 - Slithering to the Web

 <img src="assets/images/snakey_version2_hiragana.PNG" align="left" width="300" />

-After finishing the first version, I excitedly showed my friends and Japanese prof, and quickly realized that the need to install Python was a severe accessibility hurdle.
-For that reason, during the following month of March, I learned how basic webpages are built up using HTML, JavaScript, and CSS, and I slowly worked on porting the game to be hosted on GitHub-Pages as [**version two**](https://github.com/david-fong/SnaKey-JS).
+After finishing the first version, I excitedly showed my friends and Japanese prof, who responded with encouragement and enthusiasm, but also confirmed my fears of its poor accessibility.
+For that reason, during the following month of March, I learned how basic webpages are built up using HTML, JavaScript, and CSS to port the game to be hosted on GitHub-Pages as [**version two**](https://github.com/david-fong/SnaKey-JS).

-I wrote everything in vanilla HTML, Javascript, and CSS (with hands tied behind my back on NotePad++), which helped me build a strong foundational understanding of how the basic technologies work.
-It made me appreciate the value of strong typing and code-style conventions and pushed me to later look at TypeScript and EsLint for version three.
+I wrote everything (with hands tied behind my back on NotePad++) in vanilla HTML, Javascript, and CSS.
+This helped me to build a strong foundation on the basic technologies, and to appreciate the value of a good IDE, strong typing, and coding style conventions (which pushed me to look at VsCode, TypeScript, and EsLint in version three).

-The game's underlying objectives, mechanics, and representation went largely unchanged, since I was back at square one.
-Most of my efforts went to searching through and exploring documentation on javascript's basic data structures, the browser DOM, and CSS.
+The game's underlying objectives, mechanics, and representation went largely unchanged.
+Since I was back at square one, most of my efforts went to searching through and exploring documentation on javascript's basic data structures, the browser DOM, and CSS.
 I found [w3c schools](https://www.w3schools.com/) and the [MDN web docs](https://developer.mozilla.org/en-US/) to be great learning resources.

 ### 🌐 Version #3 - Snakes With Wings (You are Here)